isabella232/document-services.en/help/overview.md

 ![Document Services Banner](assets/DS_Hero.jpg)

 Adobe Document Services offers three APIs: the Adobe PDF Tools API , the Adobe PDF Embed API and the Adobe Document Generation API.
 Whether you’re developing a web app or web site, these APIs automate the generation, manipulation, and transformation of PDF content via a set of modern cloud-based web services.
-These tutorials can help you get up-to-speed on how to deliver simpler, faster, branded experiences with the Adobe Document Services APIs.
+These tutorials can help you get up-to-speed delivering simpler, faster, branded experiences with the Adobe Document Services APIs.

 ## PDF Services API